Home

 • Phase 4 (Statutory Processes)

-The Project is currently at Phase 1 Concept and Feasibility.
+The Project is currently at Phase 2 Options Selection.

-The interactive webmap of the study area can be viewed here.
+The interactive web map of the proposed route corridor options and study area can be viewed here.

 Project Background